Choi Da-bin: 2017–2018 season: 2018 Winter Olympics

 Choi began the season competing at the 2017 CS Ondrej Nepela Trophy, placing fourth.
 At the first of her two assignments on the 2017-18 Grand Prix circuit, the 2017 Cup of China, she placed a disappointing ninth, hampered by a foot injury.
 She subsequently withdrew from her second Grand Prix event at the 2017 Skate America as a result of the injury.

 Choi and Kim Ha-nul were selected to compete at both the 2018 Winter Olympics in PyeongChang, South Korea, and the 2018 World Figure Skating Championships in Milan, Italy.
 They were joined by Park So-youn for the 2018 Four Continents Figure Skating Championships in Taipei, Taiwan.

 At the Four Continents Championships, Choi missed the podium, coming in fourth just behind Japan's Satoko Miyahara.
 Choi reverted to her Doctor Zhivago free skate program for this and all subsequent competitions for the season, citing the difficulty in performing its replacement to the standard she desired.

 Choi received a standing ovation for her short program at the Olympics, including from South Korea's Yuna Kim.
 She set personal bests in both the short program and free skate and finished seventh overall.
 Her short program for the season, set to "Papa, Can You Hear Me?" was dedicated to her mother, who had died shortly before the South Korean qualifying event.
 Choi commented following her performance in the team event: "I am very thankful to my mother, who is watching me from Heaven."

 After skating the short program at the 2018 World Championships, Choi was compelled to withdraw due to equipment failure.

+Following the season, Choi made a coaching change from Lee Eun-hee to Shin Hea-sook.

+2018–2019 season

+Although assigned to compete at 2018 Ondrej Nepela Trophy, 2018 Skate Canada, and 2018 NHK Trophy, Choi withdrew from all three events due to continued boot problems.
+She didn't compete for the rest of the 2018–19 figure skating season.

+During the off-season, Choi participated in the 2019 All That Skate show.

+2019–2020 season

+Returning to international competition, Choi began the 2019–20 figure skating season with a seventh-place finish at 2019 CS Nebelhorn Trophy.
+She then went on to finish fourth at the 2019 Denis Ten Memorial Challenge and twelfth at 2019 CS Warsaw Cup.
+Choi did not compete at the 2020 Korean Championships.

+2021–2022 season

+Despite not competing for the first half of the 2021–22 figure skating season, Choi was assigned to compete at 2021 Winter Universiade, however, the event was cancelled due to the COVID-19 pandemic.
+Choi announced during a guest appearance on South Korean TV show, Sporty Sisters 2, that she would likely retire from competitive figure skating following the season, citing her struggles with boot problems and ankle injuries as the main reason behind the decision.